-Day 9 (Cayo Coco to Havana): Today we make our way back to Havana (~5 hrs) with brief birding stops and lunch en route.
-In the afternoon we will visit Finca Vigía (Lookout Farm) to tour Ernest Hemingway's estate, located in the town of San Francisco de Paula, 10 miles east of Havana.
+Day 6 (Zapata to Havana): Morning departure to Havana with a stop at Finca Vigía (Lookout Farm) to tour Ernest Hemingway's home, located in the town of San Francisco de Paula, 10 miles east of Havana.
 Hemingway purchased the property in 1940 and lived there for 20 years.
-This is where he wrote his celebrated novels: The Old Man and the Sea and For Whom the
+This is where he wrote his celebrated novels: The Old Man and the Sea and For Whom the Bell Tolls.

-Bell Tolls.
 The beautiful house and property, restored by the Cuban government, is now a museum, with Hemingway's furniture, books, paintings, animal trophies, and other collectibles from his travels around the world on display.
 The house is listed as one of the 11 Most Endangered Places by the National Trust for Historic Preservation and on the World Monuments Fund's list of 100 Most Endangered sites.
 Visiting Finca Vigía is a must for Hemmingway fans and great for non-fans as well as it also offers excellent birding on the property!

-Check into your B&Bs in Havana (2 nights), followed by dinner and music/dancing (optional).
+Check into our B&Bs (2 nights), followed by dinner and music/dancing (optional) into the evening in Havana.

-Day 10 (Havana): Full day in Havana with diverse cultural activities including a walking tour of Old Havana, old fashioned cars, visits to art galleries and museums, historical buildings and monuments, central park, walk on Malecón, shooting of canon at Cabaña Fort, etc. We will also visit with Orlando Garrido, greatly respected retired naturalist and author of the Field Guide to the Birds of Cuba to see his private ornithological collection and chat about the history of Cuban ornithology of which Orlando is a colorful and prominent figure.
-Final dinner at a nice restaurant and live Cuban music and dancing into the evening (optional).
+Day 7 (Havana): Full day in Havana with diverse cultural activities including a walking tour of Old Havana, old fashion car ride, visits to art galleries and museums, historical buildings and monuments, central park, walk on Malecón, shooting of canon at Cabaña Fort, street markets, etc. Dinner at a nice restaurant and live Cuban music and dancing into the evening (optional).